 Here are 10 tips on how you can handle the toddler sleep regression after a new sibling arrives:

 As excited as your toddler may be to become a big brother or sister, they may also feel overwhelmed.
 They now have to share you with someone who stole the spotlight of everyone visiting.
 Before the new baby came home, everyone used to gush about how cute your toddler was.

 That’s when you need to show them how important they still are by spending some alone time interacting with your toddler.
 Put your newborn down and do something your toddler loves, even for only a few minutes.

 This will make them feel special, and bringing a new baby home won’t feel like that big of a disaster anymore.

 2. Don’t Dismiss Your Toddler’s Emotions

 It’s normal for toddlers to experience a wide array of emotions after bringing a baby brother or sister home.
-It’s a big change, and on top of that, they aren’t getting the same attention and time as the new baby.
+It’s a big change, and they aren’t getting the same attention and time as the new baby.
 That’s why it’s important to acknowledge their feelings instead of dismissing them.

 3. Hold off the Transition to Bed